4161 - Corruption, Covid and Cricket

 I mean, I feel that,

-you know, Obama talked about the end of voter suppression
+you know, Obama talked about the end of voter suppression.

-and he called for a few steps to kind of improve it.
+And he called for a few steps to kind of improve it.

-Because even if you take out the like making it impossible to vote or like making the hours in poorer neighborhoods like end earlier or a whole number of other things as ID laws, even like the basics of voting in this country are meant to suppress, right?
+Because even if you take out the, like, making it impossible to vote or, like, making the hours in poorer neighborhoods, like, end earlier, or a whole number of other things as ID laws.

-That would make things significantly easier, as opposed to filling out paperwork to get a card to fill out more paperwork.
+That would make things significantly easier as opposed to filling out paperwork to get a card to fill out more paperwork.

+Do it.
 Because it's not like you have to fill out a registration to speak and practice your religion or anything else.

-It's so much easier to buy a gun than vote.
+Oh, it's so much easier to buy a gun than vote.

 Brilliant.

 Obama thinks ex-convicts should get their vote back because they serve their time.
+So why are they being suppressed?

 There should be new polling stations and early voting because apparently voting only over the course of one Tuesday every four years might not be the best way to

-this democracy.
+preserve this democracy.

 And also, he suggested a national holiday and election day, making it easier to vote.